Murder of Oumar Dia: Trials

-Jeremiah Barnum faced a mandatory life sentence, though later made a plea deal that resulted with him being imprisoned for only seven years; from 2002 to 2009.
-Barnum was later killed during an altercation with police in 2012.
+Jeremiah Barnum faced a mandatory life sentence, albeit he later made a plea deal that resulted with him being imprisoned for only seven years; from 2002 to 2009.
+Barnum was shot and killed during an altercation with the police in 2012.

 Response

 Protests occurred in the Denver area following the killing while some African American residents reported feelings of fear due to other recent incidents of racial violence occurring in Colorado.
 President of the United States Bill Clinton visited Colorado in response to the racial violence occurring in the state at the time.
 Following the incident, a paralyzed VanVelkinburgh stated, "I was trying to help someone who needed help and didn't have any idea I would end up in this situation, ...
 But I would do it again if I thought there was a chance that I could save someone's life."